balazs-endresz/msets/README.md

 The project is based on https://github.com/lsmor/template-haskell and bumps the default ghc version to 9.4.4

 To run locally install https://www.haskell.org/ghcup/ Upgrading the default ghc version might be needed too: `ghcup set ghc 9.4.4`.
 Then just type `ghci`.

+TODO

+* [ ] Fractional multiplicities can be also constructed but most functions don't work with these yet.